TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 43/Psalms 43.3.md

 ---

-Oh send out thy light and thy truth; Let them lead me: Let them bring me unto thy holy hill, And to thy tabernacles.
+Oh, send out your light and your truth.
+Let them lead me.
+Let them bring me to your holy hill, To your tents.